mostafa93sh/YouTube-Clone/README.md

 # YouTube Clone by ReactJS

-a responsive React JS application consisting of stunning video sections, custom categories, channel pages, and, most importantly, you can play videos straight from your YouTube Clone App
+A responsive React JS application consisting of stunning video sections, custom categories, channel pages, and, most importantly, you can play videos straight from your YouTube Clone App

 ### Technologies
 - ReactJS